Play audio, or download as a podcast.

 - If you come across a malicious USB spy cable follow the instructions below, and contact us for deeper testing of the cable, and further investigative assistance.
 There is more to the attack on your privacy than just one spy cable.

-Detectors are given to our current clients at no charge.
+Detectors kits are given to our clients at no charge.
 They use them to inspect new USB cables coming into their environments in between our scheduled inspections.
+The Data Spy Blocker prevents data siphoning while using public charging station.

 The “I think I found a bug” procedural checklist: